debugsociety/Curriculum/lectures/005_git_flow.md

 - You can easily tell who made what changes to each file

 ### Git Terminology
 - *Git Repository* ('Repo'): A folder which uses Git version control.
 Unless explicitly excluded, changes to files in this folder are tracked by Git, and history can easily be recorded.
-- Branch:
+- *Branch*: A 'version' of a repository.
+Branches exist in parallel.
+Unless explicitly merged, work on each branch remains unaffected by work on other branches.
 - Tag
 - Checkout
 - Fork